India

 Girls Aloud: British girl group

-Girls Aloud are a British pop girl group that was created through the ITV talent show Popstars: The Rivals in 2002.
-The line up consisted of members Cheryl Tweedy, Nadine Coyle, Sarah Harding, Nicola Roberts and Kimberley Walsh.
-In 2012, the group was named as the United Kingdom's biggest selling girl group of the 21st century so far, with over 4.3 million singles sales and 4 million albums sold in the UK alone.
-During their two decades together, the group achieved a string of twenty top ten singles on the UK Singles Chart, including four number ones.
-They also achieved seven certified albums, two of which debut at number one.
-They have been nominated for five Brit Awards, winning the 2009 Best Single for "The Promise".
+Girls Aloud are a British-Irish pop girl group that was created through the ITV talent show Popstars: The Rivals in 2002.
+The line up consisted of members Cheryl, Nadine Coyle, Sarah Harding, Nicola Roberts and Kimberley Walsh.
+In 2012, the group was named as Britain's biggest selling girl group of the 21st century so far, with over 4.3 million singles sales and 4 million albums sold in the UK.
+The group achieved a string of twenty top-ten singles on the UK singles chart, including four number ones.
+They also achieved seven BPI certified albums, two of which debuted at number one on the UK Albums Chart.
+They have been nominated for five Brit Awards and won one of them, Best Single in 2009 for "The Promise".

 0